vanities/vanities/README.md

 # vanities
-Hi, I'm Adam.
 I like open source.
 I like crypto.

 ## About Me